A review of Lex Luger’s new book, “Wrestling with the Devil”

 By Dylan Collins.

 Let me preface this review by saying that I was kind of dreading reading the new book “Wrestling With the Devil” by Lex Luger.
-I thought it was going to be one of those biographies that doesn’t really talk about sports, that makes the author out to be a superhero and would be really “preachy”.
+I thought it was going to be one of those biographies that doesn’t really talk about sports, that makes the author out as a superhero and would be really “preachy”.
 So, I sat down for what I was sure was going to be a chore.

 It wasn’t.
 Lex Luger talked about his life without pulling any punches.
 I didn’t get the sense that he was trying to puff out his chest at all.
 It was so brutally honest, that I really started to root for the guy to win.
 It brought me back to when I was a teenager and rooting for him in the ring.
 He lays everything out there.
 For a longtime wrestling fan, he supplied exactly what I came to see.
 The majority of this book is about his trials and tribulations in the professional wrestling industry.
 I was fascinated by his insight into what goes on behind the scenes, and what makes it tick.
 I’ve read a fair amount of wrestling biographies, and this book, the one that I thought was going to be really preachy, was one of the top two that I have ever read about the sport itself.